Winners of the 2021–2022 Innovation Awards Take Center Stage

 Alain THIERRY, Researcher at Inserm (UMR IRCM – Montpellier Research Institute)

 Alain Thierry is currently anInsermResearch Director at the IRCM and leads the “Precision Medicine Biomarkers in Oncology” team.
 Fifteen years ago, he began fundamental research on circulating DNA, which quickly revealed significant potential for clinical applications and innovation.
-Today, this research enables the selection of treatment options, the detection of residual disease after surgery, the monitoring of recurrence, and the detection of treatment resistance.
+Today, this research enables researchers to determine treatment choices, detect residual disease after surgery, monitor for recurrence, and identify treatment resistance.
 Alain Thierry’s team is considered one of the world’s leading teams in this field.

 Social Sciences Division

-Sophie SPRING, Assistant Professor at the University of Montpellier (UMR MRM – Montpellier Research Management)
+Sophie SPRING, Lecturer and Researcher at the University of Montpellier (UMR MRM – Montpellier Research Management)

-Sophie Spring has developed a serious game designed to raise awareness among aspiring entrepreneurs about the challenges of corporate social and environmental responsibility (CSR).
+Sophie Spring has designed a serious game aimed at raising awareness among aspiring entrepreneurs about the challenges of corporate social and environmental responsibility (CSR).
 Incubagame is a free game, open to everyone, and available for download on computers, phones, or tablets.
 Players can play as many times as they like and have access to simple, user-friendly educational resources.
 The goal of the game is to explore key aspects of starting a business—such as whether the project is a good fit for the entrepreneur, market positioning, and legal and financial structures—while incorporating CSR considerations from the very beginning of the project development phase.

 Department of Mathematics, Computer Science, Physics, and Systems